 How to Apply: CoE Emergency Funding Request Form

 The College of Engineering and Rackham Graduate School collaborate closely to support the emergency funding needs of our students.

 - Complete the Rackham Emergency Funding Form.

-- If you have already received a response from Rackham for this specific request but still have a shortfall for your need, please complete the CoE Emergency Funding Request Form.
+- If you have already received a response from Rackham or another unit for this specific request but still have a shortfall for your need, please complete the CoE Emergency Funding Request Form.

 Ph.D.
 Students (extended time to degree concerns)

 Ph.D. students who are near graduation but have experienced critical graduation delays beyond the normal guaranteed funding period due to the COVID-19 pandemic, disruptions related to racial injustice, or abrupt changes to federal policies over the past year should contact their program’s graduate coordinator for more information about extended time to degree support.